a-down/quick-measure-gps-app/README.md

 ### Auto Measure

 Automatically track your path with your phone's GPS as you walk or run around the space you want to measure.
-You can "Start Measuring," "Pause Measuring," and "Resume Measuring."
+You can `Start Measuring`, `Pause Measuring`, and `Resume Measuring`.

 ### Manual Measure

 Manually add markers to your path with your phone's GPS.
-Use "Manual Measure" to create straight line or when you cannot walk the line you wish to measure.
+Use `Manuel Measure` to create straight line or when you cannot walk the line you wish to measure.

 ### Tap to Measure